Hermes Vault agent access control plane GitHub

 Production Install

-uv tool install git+https://github.com/asimons81/hermes-vault.git
+uv tool install git+https://github.com/asimons81/hermes-vault.git@v0.20.0

-hermes-vault import --from-env .env
+hermes-vault bootstrap --from-env .env --agent hermes

 Installation Scope